nan0s7/palenbeige/README.md

 For exact Hex colour codes have a look at _palette.md_ for the accent colours, and the _bgfg.md_ for the background and foreground colours.

+The colours in the _testing_ folder are more for my personal experimentation.
+Right now I'm trying to organise the colours and add in more variety.
+Feel free to use them or what-have-you but they will be undergoing _major_ modifications.

 ## Some examples:
 ![neofetch](pictures/neofetch1.png)
 ![htop](pictures/htop.png)